Residence and Time Limits

 - FIELD EXAM REPORT to be filled out at the oral exam during committee deliberations and signed by all present; submit to GC [CANDIDACY FORM 3]

-- Student submits CANDIDACY PAPER TOPIC to GC (January 30) [CANDIDACY FORM 4]
+- Student submits CANDIDACY PAPER TOPIC to GC no more than two weeks after oral exam [CANDIDACY FORM 4]

-- Student submits 25-page candidacy paper to Pro tem Committee (before May 1)
+- Student submits 25-page candidacy paper to Pro tem Committee (no later than May 1)

-- Pro tem Committee and one GC rep meet to discuss Candidacy Paper; report written during meeting, signed by all present, and submitted to GC within one week of meeting [CANDIDACY FORM 5]
+- Pro tem Committee and one GC rep meet to discuss Candidacy Paper (electronic meetings are fine).
+Paper will be ranked “Satisfactory,” “Unsatisfactory,” or “Distinction” by each voting member.
+Report written during meeting, signed by all present, and submitted to GC within one week of meeting [CANDIDACY FORM 5]

 - Dissolution of Pro tem Committee